Thermal and thermoelectric responses of hot QCD medium in time-varying magnetic fields: Thermal transport in hot QCD medium

 where the functions $\eta_j$ and $I_j$ as defined in Eq.~(\ref{15}), depend on the profile of the magnetic field evolution.
 Further, employing Eq.~(\ref{1.10}) in Eq.~(\ref{1.5}), the heat current in the presence of time decaying magnetic field can be defined as,

 with $\kappa_0$, $\kappa_1$, and $\kappa_2$ as thermal transport coefficients.
-Note that the coefficients $\alpha_1, \alpha_4$ vanish with the parity considerations and with the choice of direction of the magnetic field in the medium.
+It is important to emphasize that the coefficients $\alpha_1, \alpha_4$ vanish due to the parity considerations and with the choice of direction of the magnetic field in the medium.
 The components of the heat current will dependent on the magnetic field evolution in the medium.
 To that end, we have considered two different profiles for the time dependent magnetic field.